johnlacomba/Game-SpaceTradingSim/DOCKER_DEPLOYMENT.md

 docker volume inspect spacetrader_ssl_certs
 ```

-Your Space Trader application is now ready for production deployment with full automation! 🎉
+Your Sphere of Influence application is now ready for production deployment with full automation! 🎉